 The Dead Sea and its mud: My picks for this week’s Travel Tuesday!
 So many stories I had heard of its healing waters, the misery you find yourself in if even just one drop falls into your mouth or eyes, the vast and serene landscapes you enjoy simply by driving through the area.
-I was thrilled to finally go, for the first time, in December 2008 as I studied abroad in Egypt.
+I was thrilled to finally go, for the first time, on December 2008 (as I studied abroad in Egypt).
 Yep: I just hopped on a bus and traveled the region!
 Several items were crossed off my travel bucket list

 Oh and that black ball over my head?
 Just my hair in a bun trust me, you don’t want any of that Dead Sea mud or potent salty water to get anywhere near it.
 And considering how huge my afro is…even more so!

 Wish to read more about my first trip to Israel/Palestine?
 Click here!